fwyr/NoFakeNewsApp/README.md

 It was planned for a cloud database to be implemented so that anonymous user data and feedback could be stored securely.
 This would allow for the re-evaluation of the model from time to time.

+## Afterthoughts

+This postmortem comes just under a month after the final judging stage.
+As it commonly and unfortunately is with competitions, developing REALISER was stressful and tiring.
+Many sessions, meetings, and emails were devoted to the realisation of REALISER.
+It would not be an exaggeration to say that REALISER had been bad for my health.

+Yet, if I were given the option to skip this competition entirely, I would change nothing.
+Participating in Splash Awards and somehow making it to the finals was an exhilirating and eye-opening experience.
+It helped me monumentally.
+I have strengthened my wield on Python with the creation of a real-world, community-changing concept, with the opportunity to grow and learn from industry experts.
+Although REALISER did not manage to win any significant reward, a sense of pride nonetheless reveals itself whenever I reminisce upon my accomplishments.

+This has been quite an interesting journey.
+Fake news and misinformation is still a predatory issue within a multitude of communities.
+In trying times like these, it would be detrimental to us as a society if falsehoods and lies were to plant and nurture seeds of doubt within the soils of our unity and solidarity.
+Although REALISER has been sealed away in amber, I hope that others will be able to share my vision and raise awareness for the mitigation of fake news.
+Let us march onwards, for a better society.